-- Name of training program; - How the training program is certified and/or accredited; - How the training is delivered; - What is the duration of the training or service; - How many people will receive each type of training; - What are the training outcomes; - How many people will complete the training; - Who will provide the training; - When training will take place; and - What is the cost of the training program? - d.
-If applicable, describe the elements of the project that are innovative and provide evidence supporting the innovation, the specific intended outcomes derived from the innovation and how the impact of the innovation will be measured. - e.
-Clearly describe how their project will be sustained beyond the grant funding period and identify sustainability partners, workforce programs utilized, letters of commitment, and MOU's if any. - 4.
+- Name of training program; - How the training program is certified and/or accredited; - How the training is delivered; - What is the duration of the training or service; - How many people will receive each type of training; - What are the training outcomes; - How many people will complete the training; - Who will provide the training; - When training will take place; and - What is the cost of the training program? - 4.
 Cost Effectiveness/Return on Investment (2 pages maximum): - a.
-Describe how the project will use leveraged and matching funds from the grantee, workforce partners and participating businesses; - b.
-Describe how the project will result in incumbent workers retaining their jobs (as applicable); - c.
-Describe how the project will result in Youth, Adults or Dislocated Workers being placed in permanent employment (as applicable); - d.
-Describe how this project will be sustained beyond the grant funding period; and - e.
+Describe how the project is a wise investment of public funds, particularly how the project will test for improved: effectiveness and/or efficiency; service integration; and ultimately improved outcomes for businesses and jobseekers. - b.
+Describe how the project will use leveraged and matching funds from the applicant, public workforce or education partners and private funds from participating businesses, industry groups or foundations; - c.
+If the project provides direct training services: - Describe how the project will result in incumbent workers retaining their jobs (if applicable); - b.
+Describe how the project will result in Youth, Adults or Dislocated Workers being placed in permanent employment (if applicable); - d.
+Describe how this project will be sustained beyond the grant funding period (if applicable); and - e.
 Discuss how this project could be implemented on a statewide basis and what benefit the State will realize from the statewide implementation (if applicable).